Anusha-janardhan/rg-doc/source/Features.rst

 .. image:: images/Principal_AuditTrail_Search.png

-You can filter the logs by Principal Investigator, researcher, and Project which will show the details of your own O.U.
+You can filter the logs by Data Admin, researcher, and Project which will show the details of your own O.U.
 You can also filter the logs through the date.

 .. image:: images/Principal_AuditTrail_FilterLogsByDropdown.png